marekaf/gcr-lifecycle-policy/README.md

 ### run it

 ```
-docker run -it -e PROJECT_ID=my-project \
-  -e GCLOUD_SERVICE_KEY="$(cat serviceaccount.json| base64)"  \
-  -e KEEP_TAGS=10 -e RETENTION_DAYS=365 \
-  -e REPOSITORY='eu.gcr.io/my-project' \
-  -e ZONE="europe-west1-b" \
-  -e CLUSTER_NAME="prod" \
-    gcr-retention:0.0.1
+make build && ./bin/gcr --help
 ```

-### deploy it
-I'm planning on using this in gitlab-ci scheduled pipeline - once a week to run this container with proper ENV vars, passing it the service account in base64 in gitlab secrets.

 ## TODO:
+- release binary to Github Release
+- release docker image to Docker Hub
-try to make use of `https://github.com/google/go-containerregistry/tree/master` fix {"errors":[{"code":"DENIED","message":"Cloud Resource Manager API has not been used in project 50963927524 before or it is disabled.
+- try to make use of `https://github.com/google/go-containerregistry/tree/master`
+- fix {"errors":[{"code":"DENIED","message":"Cloud Resource Manager API has not been used in project 50963927524 before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview?project=50963927524 then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry."}]}
+- support Cloud Run in `--cluster` (not it supports only GKE)
+- prepare example deployment for Cloud Scheduler + Cloud Run (or Cloud Functions)
+- make the horrible code a bit less horrible and more reusable